- Wife of Barack Hussein Obama

 On February 1, 2008, Mrs. Obama said, “I don't think there is a person of color in this country that doesn't struggle with what it means to be a part of your race versus what the majority thinks is right.”

-During a February 18, 2008 speech in Milwaukee on behalf of her husband's presidential campaign, Mrs. Obama declared, “For the first time in my adult lifetime, I am really proud of my country, and not just because Barack has done well, but because I think people are hungry for change.”
+While campaigning for her husband on February 18, 2008, Mrs. Obama told an audience in Milwaukee, Wisconsin: "[F]or the first time in my adult life I am proud of my country because it feels like hope is finally making a comeback."
+Later that same day, in Madison, she said, "For the first time in my adult lifetime, I’m really proud of my country, and not just because Barack has done well, but because I think people are hungry for change."

 On another campaign stop that same month, Mrs. Obama told a Zanesville, Ohio audience: “The salaries don’t keep up with the cost of paying off the debt.
 So you’re in your forties, still paying off your debt at a time when you have to save for your kids.
 Barack and I were in that position.
 The only reason we’re not in that position is that Barack wrote two best-selling books.… It was like Jack and his magic beans.
 But up until a few years ago, we were struggling to figure out how we would save for our kids.”